PublicDomainRelease/GWM-2005/readme.txt

 This version of the GWM-2005 Process is packaged for personal computers using one of the Microsoft Windows operating systems.
-An executable file for personal computers is provided as well as the source code.
-The executable file was created using the Intel Visual Fortran 9.1 and Microsoft Visual Studio 2005 compilers.
-The source code can be compiled to run on other computers.
+An executable file for Windows-based computers is provided as well as the source code.
+The executable file was created using the procedure described in the compiling section below.

 IMPORTANT: Users should review the file Summary_gwm2005.txt for a description of, and references for, this software.
 Users should also review